wvteijlingen/localeasy/README.md

 - `group`: Optional column whose content will be prepended to the key of the translation entry, using an underscore as separator.
 - `quantity`: Optional column that contains the quantity of a pluralized translation entry.
 - `variant`: Optional column that contains the variant of a translation entry.
-- `comment`: Optional column that contains an comment for a translation entry.
+- `comment`: Optional column that contains a comment for a translation entry.

 **Example**